dmpop/tomodachi/Documentation/pages/005-projects.md

 # Tomodachi projects

 Since Tomodachi makes it possible to run practically any command and script on the Raspberry Pi, what you can use the board for is limited only by your imagination and programming skills.
-Here are a few ideas you can use as stating points.
+Here are a few ideas you can use as starting points.

 ## Internet radio streaming

 1. Install MPlayer on the Raspberry Pi using the `sudo apt install mplayer` command.
 2. Create the _playlists_ folder in the _/home/pi_ directory.
 3. Use the [Community Radio Browser](https://www.radio-browser.info/) to find radio stations you like, and download their PLS files to the _/home/pi/playlists_ directory.
-4. Open the _tomodachi/scripts/commands.csv_ for editing and add the following commands (replace examples with actual names of radio stations and correct paths to their respective playlist files):
+4. Open the _tomodachi/scripts/commands.csv_ file for editing and add the following commands (replace examples with the actual names of radio stations and correct paths to their respective playlist files):

 ```
 Stop radio, eval sudo killall mplayer &>/dev/null & disown;